olliw42/mLRS-docu/docs/MATEKSYS_MR24_30.md

 </table>

 Notes:
-- To enter the system bootloader for flashing, hold the button down direction during power up.
+- To enter the system bootloader for flashing, hold the button down during power up.
-- The USB-C port can be used fo rpowering as well as for flashing (per DFU).
+- The USB-C port can be used for powering as well as for flashing (per DFU).
-- The Rx2, LT1, LT2 pins have no function.
+- The Rx2 pin has no function.

 ### As Tx Module ###